-Obligatory Disclaimer: This review contains mild spoilers.
+Obligatory disclaimer: This review contains mild spoilers.

 So when I heard there is a sequel along the way I felt over the cloud!
 I added Aerie when it didn’t even have a title to my wishlist and started counting down days to read it.
 There came a cover of Aerie equally as pretty as that of Magonia’s which by the way was just perfect from cover to cover.

 But then the reviews from other Goodreads members started to pour in.
 I got a little nervous because I didn’t want to base my opinion regarding whether my friends enjoyed Aerie or not.
-So I avoided Aerie’s book reviews like plague because of spoilers.
+So I avoided Aerie’s book reviews like the plague because of spoilers.

-*Flying off to listen to Crystals by Of Monster and Men because I’m absolutely sure it was written just for Aza*
+*Flying off to listen to Crystals by Of Monster and Men because I’m sure it was written just for Aza*

 Mad hatter in a seemingly strange wonderland.